iamnwilson/CV_Projects/Python/Bill Splitter/BillSplitter_Project_ReadMe.txt

 Stage 3/4: The Lucky One
 Pick one name from the dictionary and make them lucky!
 Stage 4/4: Party is over
-Update the split values and print the final dictionary to settle the bill..
+Update the split values and print the final dictionary to settle the bill.